Challenge level: 5 out of 5

 |5 March - 12 March 2022||On Sale|

 Join us in the real-life Narnia of Northern Finland on a challenge like no other.
-Together, we navigate and snowshoe as a team through the wilderness, camp in the snow, build our own meal plans and even make an igloo.
+Together, we navigate and snowshoe as a team through the wilderness, camp in the snow, build our own meal plans and even make a snow shelter.

-At the end of our expedition, we return to the lodge for a well-deserved sauna and a chance to build and sleep in our own igloos.
-If that’s not enough to get excited about, you can also jump on an optional ice fishing tour on the biggest spring in Europe, Lake Kitka and/or a visit to the stunning Ruka ski centre.
+At the end of our expedition, we’re transferred back to Kuusamo for a well-deserved sauna and a chance to build and sleep in our own quinzhees, a type of snow shelter.
+If that’s not enough to get excited about, you can also jump on an optional ice fishing tour on the biggest spring in Europe, Lake Kitka.

 Both Dream Challenges and our Arctic experts believe nature is the most important thing on this planet.